 - 4. The Contractor must receive approval from the City of Lawrence before implementing any revisions to the approved erosion and sediment control plan. - 5.
 All building materials and wastes must be removed from the site and recycled or disposed of in accordance with the Kansas Department of Health and Environment's regulations.
 Wasted or unused materials shall not be burned, buried, dumped, or discharged at the site. - 6.
 Before disposing of soil or receiving borrow for the site, each spoil or borrow area must have an approved Erosion and Sediment Control Plan.
 Implementation and maintenance of the plan shall be according to City of Lawrence approvals and regulations. - 7.
 Any disturbed area on which activity has ceased must be stabilized immediately.
 During non-germinating periods, mulch must be applied at recommended rates.
 Disturbed areas which are not at finished grade and will be re-disturbed before winter shall be stabilized in accordance with temporary seeding specifications.
 Disturbed areas that are either at finished grade or will not be re-disturbed before winter must be stabilized with permanent seeding specifications. - 8.
-Only limited disturbance will be permitted to construct sediment traps, diversion terraces, etc. - At the end of each working day, any sediment tracked or conveyed onto a public roadway will be removed and re-deposited onto the construction site.
+Only limited disturbance will be permitted to construct sediment traps, diversion terraces, etc. - 9.
+At the end of each working day, any sediment tracked or conveyed onto a public roadway will be removed and re-deposited onto the construction site.
 Removal can be completed through use of mechanical or hand tools but must never be washed off the road using water. - 10.
 Sediment removal from erosion and sediment controls and facilities shall be disposed of in landscaped areas outside of steep slopes, wetlands, floodplains, or drainage swales and immediately stabilized or placed in topsoil stockpiles. - 11.
 Immediately upon discovering unforeseen circumstances posing potential for accelerated erosion and/or sediment pollution, the Contractor shall implement appropriate best management practices (BMPs) to eliminate the potential for accelerated erosion and/or sediment pollution. - 12.
 A copy of the approved erosion and sediment control plan and Stormwater Pollution Prevention Plan (SWPPP) or Erosion Control Plan (ECP) must be available at the project site at all times.
 All pumping of sediment laden water shall be through a sediment removal facility or over undisturbed vegetated areas. - 13.
 Stabilization is defined as a minimum uniform 70% perennial vegetated cover or other permanent non-vegetated cover with a density sufficient to resist accelerated surface erosion and subsurface characteristics sufficient to resist sliding and other movements.

 - 14. An erosion control blanket will be installed on all disturbed slopes steeper than 3:1 and all areas of concentrated flows. - 15.
 Until the site is stabilized, all erosion and sediment control BMPs must be maintained properly.
 Maintenance must include inspections of all erosion and sediment control BMPs after each runoff event and on a weekly basis.
 All preventative and remedial maintenance work, including clean out, repair, replacement, regrading, reseeding, re-mulching, and re-netting must be performed immediately.
 If erosion and sediment control BMPs fail to perform as expected, replacement BMPs, or modifications of those installed will be required. - 16.
 Any sediment removed from BMPs during construction shall be returned to upland areas on site and incorporated into site grading. - 17.
-Upon completion of all earth disturbance activities and permanent stabilization of all disturbed areas, the Owner and or Contractor shall contact the City for a final inspection.
+Upon completion of all earth disturbance activities and permanent stabilization of all disturbed areas, the Owner and or Contractor shall contact the City for a final inspection. - 18.
+Stormwater BMPs shall incorporate methods to address post-construction water quality as prescribed in the current version of the Mid America Regional Council/American Public Works Association Kansas City Metro Chapter Manual of Best Management Practices for Stormwater Quality.